aslihankalyoncu/Python_Projects/README.md

 # Python Projects
-In this repo, there are 5 min basic Python projects.
+In this repo, there are 5 mini basic Python projects.
 These are:

 1 - Number Guesser <br>
 2 - Rock, Paper, Scissors <br>